CatalogueOfLife/coldp/README.md

 #### remarks
 Remarks about the species estimate.
 Often used to explain the method used when the estimate is not directly taken from a publication.

+#### modified
+UTC timestamp in ISO format to represent the time the record was last modified.

+*added in v1.1*

+#### modifiedBy
+Author identifier indicating the person who has last modified the record.

+*added in v1.1*